ELMEHDAOUIAhmed/Flutter_startup_bike_rental_app/README.md

 Welcome to my first ever mobile app for "Bike Rental for students"!
 This README file showcases some screenshots of the app.
+ps: in the future i will add step by step installation.

 ## Screenshots